hncompanion/browser-extension/PRIVACY.md

 The extension makes API calls to:
 - `news.ycombinator.com` - to enhance comment navigation on Hacker News
 - `hn.algolia.com` - to fetch public user profile information for hover previews
+- `app.hncompanion.com` - to fetch cached AI summaries
 - Various LLM providers (e.g., `api.openai.com`, `api.anthropic.com`, `openrouter.ai`, `google.com`) - to provide AI summaries and other enhancements

 ## Data Storage
-No user data is stored either locally or remotely.
+No user data is stored remotely.

 ## Updates
 This privacy policy may be updated as the extension evolves.
 Please review the GitHub repository for any changes.